BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 What I like about observing Jupiter:

 The detail available in a good telescope of 150mm is quite surprising.
-The belts begin to show some detail at this telescope size and the moons are very entertaining as they cross the planet disc, eclipse and occult eachother.
+The belts begin to show some detail at this telescope size and the moons are very entertaining as they cross the planet disc, eclipse and occult each other.
 There's always something going on in the Jovian system and there is always detail to be seen.
+Some people spend their entire astro-life just looking at this entertaining world and its moons.

-The 60mm f7 alt-az scope wasn't really an astronomical telescope at all.
-It was at least an achromatic telescope but only had four fixed magnifications of 15x, 30x, 45x and 60x.
-It had no finder of any sort, and no slow motions on the awful styrrup mounting head (Not even a steady bar!)
+The 60mm f7 Alt-Az (AZ) scope wasn't really an astronomical telescope at all.
+It was at least an achromatic telescope but only had four fixed magnifications of 15x, 30x, 45x and 60x which were selected by pulling out the eyepiece.
+Click, click, click.
+This meant that the eyepiece was some sort of zoom device, which is never a good solution as it will contain several more lenses than the ideal.
+It had no finder of any sort, and no slow motions on the awful stirrup mounting head (Not even a steady bar!)
 It was more suited to looking out to sea.
-But, undaunted by its shortcomings, I observed many objects in the beginner's repetoire.
+But, undaunted by its shortcomings, I observed many objects in the beginner's repertoire.

 Saturn takes about thirty years to go round the Sun once.
 It has orbited the Sun about one and a half times since that first view on a cold, December night in 1976.
 When I first saw Saturn he was just a few years short of presenting the rings edge on, which happens twice per Saturnian orbit (Every 15 years or so).

-Pic: Approximate view of Saturn in Paul Money's 14" Newtonian, November 2001.
+Pic: Approximate view of Saturn in Paul Money's 14" Newtonian, November 2000.
 The moon in the picture, on the far left, is Titan, which can be seen in an achromatic 6x30 finder-scope.
-My most memorable view of Saturn was through Paul Money's superb 14", Dobson mounted Newtonian when the rings were nearly fully open.
-Following the remounting of the scope onto a more usable mounting, Paul had pushed the boat out and had the primary mirror had realuminised.
+My most memorable view of Saturn was this view through Paul Money's superb 14", Dobson mounted Newtonian when the rings were nearly fully open.
+Following the remounting of the scope onto a more usable mounting, Paul had pushed the boat out and had the primary mirror realuminised.
 The planet was absolutely amazing on a night with superb seeing.
+(Pic courtesy Gareth Jackson)

 Saturn can be a very bright planet when the rings are fully open (see pic), but when they're